OLD SCHOOL NEBBIOLO

-Harvest is typically early to mid May.
-Guy Accad style, pre-ferment cold-maceration is a signature for all our red winemaking.
-Then the must is taken out of the coolroom and plunged by foot three times a day through primary fermentation.
+Harvest is typically late in the season, from early to mid-May.
+The must is then taken out of the cool room and plunged by foot three times a day, right through primary fermentation.

-From the 2O17 vintage I intend to age the Nebbiolos in Qvevri, these seem the ideal vessel in which to make an extended skin-contact wine.
+From the 2O17 vintage, Neil intends to age his nebbiolo in Georgian Kvevri (large earthenware vessels used for the fermentation, storge and ageing of wine).
+Kvevri are an ideal vessel in which to make an extended skin-contact wine.

-After a year I drain the wine into barriques for a further few months ageing and to ensure malolactic fermentation has completed.
+After one year on skins in the sunken Kvevre, the wine is drained into Barriques for a further few months ageing and to ensure malolactic fermentation has completed.
 The wine is bottled in spring without filtration.

 Four words, cappello sommerso, maceration lungo.